mahmoudrd/build-maven/README.md

 # deploy-maven
-copy the artifact and depkoy the war file
+copy the artifact and deploy the war file